bevy-cheatbook/bevy-cheatbook/src/programming.md

 scientific simulation.

 Hence, this chapter does not cover the game-engine parts of Bevy.
-Those features are covered in other chapters of the book, like the [General Game Engine Features][chapter::features] chapter.
+Those features are covered in other chapters of the book.
+You can start with [Game Engine Fundamentals][chapter::fundamentals] chapter.

-Includes concise explanations of each core concept, with code snippets to show how it might be used.
-Care is taken to point out any important considerations for using each feature and to recommend known good practices.

 For additional of programming patterns and idioms, see the [Programming Patterns][chapter::patterns] chapter.

+If you are also interested in GPU programming, see the [Bevy GPU Framework][chapter::gpu] chapter.